hakimel/reveal.js/scala-way.md

 ## The basic rule
-Check if there are variables binding
+Check if there is a variable binding

 ## Example (bad)